LeeCampbell/IntroToRx/content/01_WhyRx.md

 ## Why Rx?

 Users want timely information.
-If you're expecting a parcel, live reports of the delivery van's progress give you more freedom than a suspect 2 hour delivery window.
+If you're waiting for a parcel to arrive, live reports of the delivery van's progress give you more freedom than a suspect 2 hour delivery window.
 Financial applications depend on continuous streams of up-to-date data.
 We expect our phones and computers to provide us with all sorts of important notifications.
 And some applications simply can't work without live information—online collaboration tools and multiplayer games absolutely depend on the rapid distribution and delivery of data.

 In short, our systems need to react when interesting things happen.